 - Usually, I teach the courses "Fundamental Analysis," "Fourier Analysis" and "Introduction to Partial Differential Equations".

-- Occasionally, I deliver crash-courses at MSc and PhD level in both "Advances in Continuum Modeling" and "Multiscale Analysis (Homogenization)".
+- Occasionally, I deliver crash-courses at MSc and PhD level in both "Advances in Continuum Modeling", "Multiscale Analysis (Homogenization)", and "Stochastic Differential Equations and Data-driven Modeling".

 - I supervise a number of BSc, MSc and PhD students.
 If you want to join my team, just contact me.